open-mmlab/mmdetection/docs/tutorials/new_dataset.md

     train=dict(
         type=dataset_type,
         classes=classes,
+        ann_file='path/to/your/train/data',
         ...),
     val=dict(
         type=dataset_type,
         classes=classes,
+        ann_file='path/to/your/val/data',
         ...),
     test=dict(
         type=dataset_type,
         classes=classes,
+        ann_file='path/to/your/test/data',
         ...))
 ...
 ```

+We use this way to support CityScapes dataset.
+The script is in [cityscapes.py](https://github.com/open-mmlab/mmdetection/blob/master/tools/convert_datasets/cityscapes.py) and we also provide the finetuning [configs](https://github.com/open-mmlab/mmdetection/blob/master/configs/cityscapes).

+### Reorganizing dataset to middle format

 It is also fine if you do not want to convert the annotation format to COCO or PASCAL format.
 Actually, we define a simple annotation format and all existing datasets are